mkzia/eas503-book/_sources/chapters/06/for_loop_exercises.md

 ```

 ## Exercise 8
-Write a function simulates a coin toss
+Write a function that simulates a coin toss
 - Input: number of simulation
 - Output: a string that concatenates the results, ex.
 'HHHTTTHTHTHT'